 The Four Seasons Hotel

 Our room was on the 8th floor overlooking a lushly planted patio area on the ground floor that comes alive at night with lights and activity.
 It was elegant, as expected with a Four Seasons property, and comfy.
-I was excited there was a Bidet in the bathroom and still don’t know why they are so rare in the US.
+I was excited there was a Bidet in the bathroom and don’t know why they are so rare in the US.

 Oh, those crazy sidewalks

-Mexico City is a huge maze-like city, with streets laid out in all directions.
+Mexico City is a huge maze-like city, with streets in all directions.
 It’s easy to get lost so I was glad to have a millennial with me to navigate where we were going.

 As a person over 60, I want to warn older travelers that the sidewalks in Mexico City are bumpy with large cracks, random holes, and plenty of steps.
 You can easily fall on your ass if you aren’t careful.
 Wear comfortable and sturdy shoes with treads and don’t try to be a glam queen with heels.

 The summer is often rainy which can add to the danger.
-We were lucky it only sprinkled the first evening we were there which made the cracked-up sidewalks even more treacherous.
+We were lucky it only sprinkled the first evening we were there making the cracked-up sidewalks even more treacherous.
 I had to keep my eyes on the ground and watch each step to keep up with my speedy daughter.
 It didn’t help that my mask kept fogging up my glasses, but I was glad to be wearing it.

 Gorgeous parks and doggies